emmalynnnn/access-caption-check/docs/notes.md

 * Different updated and already up to date statuses
 * Big refactor
 * Faster web application performance
+* If fails at any point, update status to error
 * Bug report form

 ## Sources/References